HWal/Water_meter_reader/README.md

-Water meter reader - Work in progress!
+Water meter reader - A work in progress!
 ======================================

 An attempt to convert an image of a water meter into the numbers showing water usage.